-Please see our latest training sessions in the list provided below.
 Please note that some of our training sessions only run as an open session or as a closed session.
-This information is provided in the list provided.
+This information is provided in the list below.

 How to book onto a open session:

-The administration of our open training sessions is now hosted by Healthy Cornwall.
+The administration of our open training sessions is hosted by our parent organisation, Healthy Cornwall.
 Please click on the link below to book onto one of our open sessions.

 How to book a closed session:

-Please choose the training session you would like to host and contact your locality worker.
+Please choose the training session you would like to host and contact your locality advisor.

 Learner Participation Training (School Council Training)